-Note: The racial categorization scheme mandated by California law requires law enforcement agencies to record stops of “Middle Eastern or South Asian” people separately from stops of “Asians” (that is, East Asians), and does not distinguish Middle Eastern from South Asian people.
+Note: The racial categorization scheme mandated by California’s Racial and Identity Profiling Act (RIPA) requires law enforcement agencies to record stops of “Middle Eastern or South Asian” people separately from stops of “Asians” (that is, East Asians), and does not distinguish Middle Eastern from South Asian people.
 Because South Asians cannot be distinguished from non-Asian Middle Easterners in this dataset, stops of “Middle Eastern or South Asian” people are not counted as stops of “Asians” in the analyses on this page.

 West Hollywood, CA 2023

-This section examines traffic stops, which are stops for which the recorded reason was “traffic violation.”
+This section examines vehicle stops, which are stops for which the recorded reason was “traffic violation.”

-According to Los Angeles County Sheriff’s Department West Hollywood Station data on traffic stops recorded between 2018 and 2021:
+According to Los Angeles County Sheriff’s Department West Hollywood Station data on vehicle stops recorded between 2018 and 2021:

-- 4.4% of all people deputies stopped were Asian.
+- 4.4% of all drivers deputies stopped were Asian.

-- 18% of all people deputies stopped were Black.
+- 18% of all drivers deputies stopped were Black.

-- 20% of all people deputies stopped were Latinx.
+- 20% of all drivers deputies stopped were Latinx.

-- 51% of all people deputies stopped were White.
+- 51% of all drivers deputies stopped were White.

-- 0.4% of all people deputies stopped were Other.
+- 0.4% of all drivers deputies stopped were Other.

 More information